 These documents are so important if the person selling the car doesn’t have them, it is a big red flag.
 They should not be selling you a car in the first place.

 Failure to produce these documents could show that they don’t want you to find something dodgy about the car.
 In either case, you can search for “Japanese odometer check” on Google to find information about the car’s registration or auction.

 A registration or auction history is a report that tells you the overall grade of the car, the history of accidents, and the parts it had when sold.
 Pretty much all the information you can find about the car will be in that report.
-More importantly, the last known mileage recorded by the Japanese equivalent of the DMV, which is their Transportation Department.
+More importantly, the last known mileage recorded by the Japanese equivalent of the DMV, is their Transportation Department.

 It is hard to understand this scam concerning JDM cars because there are many unknowns.
-Traveling to Japan to inspect it is considered a safer method, but that has its downside.
+Travelling to Japan to inspect it is considered a safer method, but that has its downside.
 A separate post will be dedicated to this topic.
 When it comes to buying a JDM, I recommend that you make sure to do your due diligence before spending your hard-earned money.

 Recommended Reading: How to avoid scams on Craigslist